Quenya: Corpus

-The poem "Namárië" is the longest piece of Quenya found in The Lord of the Rings, yet the first sentence in Quenya is uttered by a Hobbit; namely Frodo's greeting to the Elves: elen síla lúmenn' omentielvo.
+The poem "Namárië" is the longest piece of Quenya in The Lord of the Rings, yet the first sentence in Quenya is uttered by a Hobbit, namely Frodo's greeting to the Elves: elen síla lúmenn' omentielvo.
 Other examples include Elendil's words spoken upon reaching Middle-earth, and repeated by Aragorn at his coronation: Et Eärello Endorenna utúlien.
 Sinomë maruvan ar Hildinyar tenn' Ambar-metta!
 "Out of the Great Sea to Middle-earth I am come.
 In this place I will abide, and my heirs, unto the ending of the world!"
 Treebeard's greeting to Celeborn and Galadriel is also spoken in Quenya: A vanimar, vanimálion nostari "O beautiful ones, parents of beautiful children".
 Another fragment is Sam's cry when he uses Galadriel's phial against Shelob: Aiya Eärendil Elenion Ancalima!
 "Hail Eärendil, brightest of stars!"
 And in The Silmarillion, the phrase Utúlie'n aurë!
 Aiya Eldalië ar Atanatári, utúlie'n aurë!
 "The day has come!
 Behold, people of the Eldar and Fathers of Men, the day has come!", is cried by Fingon before the Battle of Unnumbered Tears.

 Other Quenya poems spoken by Tolkien in public but never published in his lifetime are Oilima Markirya ("The Last Ark"), Nieninqe, and Earendel in his lecture A Secret Vice, and published in 1983 in The Monsters and the Critics.
 A faulty fragment of the poem "Narqelion", written in early Quenya or Elfin between November 1915 and March 1916, was published by Humphrey Carpenter in his Biography.
 A facsimile of the entire poem was published only in 1999.